tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 # Command Service
-Command Service provides a handle to send commands to a component which is registered in location service.
+Command Service provides a handle to send commands to a component which is registered in Location Service.

 ## Creation of Command Service